• About share house

 If your take-home pay is 250,000 yen, the ideal amount to save is 30,000 to 50,000 yen per month.

-This is 15-20% of your income, which is a reasonable amount to keep saving.
-If you keep your rent to 70,000-80,000 yen and save on food, utilities, and communication costs to keep your monthly living expenses under 200,000 yen, you can put the remaining 50,000 yen into savings.
-It's also important to have a clear goal, and setting specific numbers like "300,000 yen in six months" or "500,000 yen in a year" will help motivate you.
+This is equivalent to 15-20% of your income, a level that you can continue to save without difficulty.
+If you keep your rent to 70,000-80,000 yen and cut back on food, utility, and communication costs to keep your monthly living expenses under 200,000 yen, you can put the remaining 50,000 yen into savings.
+It's also important to have a clear goal; setting specific figures like "300,000 yen in six months" or "500,000 yen in a year" will help motivate you.

-In addition, getting into the habit of saving in advance also helps prevent the risk of spending unconsciously, so it is recommended for those who want to live a stable life of savings.
+In addition, by getting into the habit of saving in advance, you can prevent the risk of spending money unconsciously, so it is recommended for those who want to live a stable life of savings.

-How to increase your income through a side job, changing jobs, or getting promoted
+How to increase your income through a side job, job change, or promotion

-In recent years, side jobs have become common, and there are more and more sources of income that utilize spare time, such as writing, design, video editing, and data entry that can be done at home.
-Also, if you are aiming for promotion or a raise in your current job, obtaining qualifications and improving your skills is also effective.
-Furthermore, if you are aiming for a significant increase in your annual income, you should consider changing jobs.
+In recent years, side jobs have become commonplace, and there are an increasing number of income sources that utilize spare time, such as writing, design, video editing, and data entry, which can be done from home.
+Also, if you're aiming for promotion or a raise in your current job, obtaining qualifications and improving your skills is also effective.
+Furthermore, if you're looking to significantly increase your annual income, you might want to consider changing jobs.

-In particular, people in their 20s and 30s are the best time to change careers and increase their market value.
-The perspective of "increasing the money you can spend" is the key to reducing anxiety about the future.
+People in their 20s and 30s are particularly likely to change careers, making this the perfect time to increase their market value.
+The perspective of "increasing the money you can spend" is key to reducing anxiety about the future.

 Consider a share house

-Reviewing your housing costs is the best opportunity to reduce your fixed costs in life.
+Reviewing your housing costs is the biggest opportunity to reduce your fixed costs in life.

-Among these, "share houses" are an option that allows you to have plenty of leeway even on a take-home pay of 250,000 yen, as rent, utility bills, internet fees, etc. are all included in the cost.
-In some cases, rent is less than half the market price, allowing you to use the money you save for savings, hobbies, and improving your skills.
-In addition, furniture and appliances are provided, so the initial costs of living alone can be kept low.
+Among these, "share houses" are an option that allows you to have plenty of leeway even with a take-home pay of 250,000 yen, as rent, utilities, internet fees, etc. are all included in the cost.
+In some cases, rent is less than half the market price, allowing you to use the money you save for savings, hobbies, or improving your skills.
+Furniture and appliances are also provided, so the initial costs of living alone can be kept low.

 Another benefit is that you can gain new values and networks by living with others.
 However, some people are concerned about privacy and the rules of communal living, so be sure to carefully consider whether it suits your personality and lifestyle.

-If you want a share house, choose Cross House
+If you're looking for a shared house, choose Cross House

-If you want to live comfortably on your own while keeping the rent low, consider the option of a shared house.
-The most popular option is "Cross House."
+If you want to live comfortably on your own while keeping rent low, consider the option of a shared house.
+One of the most popular options is "Cross House."

-They are based in the Tokyo and Osaka areas, and their appeal is that the initial costs are low and the monthly rent is lower than the market average.
-Many properties are fully furnished, equipped with appliances and Wi-Fi, and do not require a deposit or key money, making it a comfortable place to live even on a monthly salary of 250,000 yen.
+Located mainly in Tokyo and Osaka, these apartments offer low initial costs and monthly rents that are lower than the market average.
+Many of the apartments are fully furnished, equipped with appliances and Wi-Fi, and do not require a deposit or key money, making it a comfortable place to live even on a monthly salary of 250,000 yen.

 For more information, please check out the Cross House review article.

 Cross House has a variety of rooms available.
-If a share house is an option for you, please try searching for one using our property search.
+If a share house is an option for you, please try searching for one using the property search function.

 Search for properties here